-Inspired by the Olympics and Paralympic values of courage, determination, inspiration and inclusivity, the Outside/In Project provided a space to portray the lives, histories, cultures and sub-cultures, outside in the surrounding area (primarily Shieldfield, Benwell and Heaton), bringing these worlds into The Holy Biscuit.
+Inspired by the Olympics and Paralympic values of courage, determination, inspiration and inclusivity, the Outside/In Project, which took place from May – July 2012, provided a space to portray the lives, histories, cultures and sub-cultures outside in the surrounding area (primarily Shieldfield, Benwell and Heaton), bringing these worlds into The Holy Biscuit.

 Four exhibitions showcased various projects, involving a diverse group of young people and adults, from different parts of Newcastle, wherein they told their stories and shared glimpses into their communities.

 We kicked off the start of Outside/In in style, with an exhibition of photography, video, maps and the written word representing street cultures– Skateboarding, BMX and Free-running–and their environments.
 This was a week-long exhibition, organised by the School of Built and Natural Environment, Northumbria University, with whom we still maintain close ties.

 On Saturday 19th May 2012 Shieldfield came alive with skaters, BMX riders, free runners and dancers as part of the Late Shows, running alongside the PlayToon exhibition.